-This circuit is a well-renowned and tough ride for experienced mountain bikers with plenty of stamina ‘in the bank’.
-Although the route might be considered ‘short’ by some, it still contains over 500m of climbing to the 600m contour.
-Riders need to be fully aware of the following – parts of this loop are remote, exposed and without mobile phone reception, please ensure you (and your bike) are in good condition before setting off.
+Although the route might be considered ‘short’ by some, it still packs-in over 500m of climbing to the 600m contour.
+Riders need to be fully aware of the following – parts of this loop are remote, exposed and without mobile ‘phone reception, please ensure you (and your bike) are in good condition before setting off.

-Start in Brig o’ Turk (O.S Grid Ref.
+Start in Brig o’ Turk (OS Grid Ref.
 NN 535 066) between Callander and Loch Katrine.
-From the Brig o’ Turk follow the road north for 1km to a fork – go right (A) and follow the undulating farm track for 4.1km to another fork – go right (B).
+From Brig o’ Turk follow the road north for 1km to a fork – go right (A) and follow the undulating farm track for 4.1km to another fork – go right (B).

 Callander, Aberfoyle and Loch Katrine Pier are well served with cafes, restaurants, accommodation and supermarkets, while Brig o’ Turk has a pub and tea room (both of which have limited opening hours out of season).
 Cycle racks are also available.